Launch Recite Me assistive technology

 FDOT conducted a truck and freight parking Project Development and Environment (PD&E) Study along the I-4 corridor in Osceola, Orange, Seminole, and Volusia counties.
 The purpose of this project is to provide needed truck parking facilities to serve regional freight parking demand within or near the I-4 corridor and to address safety.
 The PD&E Study was conducted to identify, evaluate, and recommend viable truck and freight parking sites along or near the 75-mile I-4 corridor across these four counties.
 The PD&E Study involves engineering analysis, environmental evaluations, and public engagement to evaluate the potential effects of the proposed improvements and to identify the location and conceptual design of the Preferred Alternative for further refinement in the design phase.

-Public meetings were held in each county in the spring of 2022 to introduce the project and receive input on the site locations being evaluated.
-Additional public meetings were held in each county in the summer 2022 to receive input on the alternatives considered and present the preferred site alternatives.
-During this PD&E Study, five recommended truck parking sites have been identified for advancement, including one recommended site in Osceola, Orange, and Seminole counties and two recommended sites in Volusia County (one eastbound, one westbound).
+Public meetings were held in each county to introduce the project and receive input on the site locations being evaluated.
+Additional public meetings were held to receive input on the alternatives considered and present the preferred site alternatives.
+During this PD&E Study, five recommended truck parking sites were identified for advancement, including one recommended site in Osceola, Orange, and Seminole counties and two recommended sites in Volusia County (one eastbound, one westbound).

 Project documents available upon request as archived content – for historical or research use only.